-&lt;sup>193 These quantities are updated with each Plan's load forecast and will change as those forecasts are updated.
+191 These quantities are updated with each Plan's load forecast and will change as those forecasts are updated.
 The updated quantities reflect the impact of revising the load forecast to account for switching due to municipal aggregation which impacted ComEd and to a less significant extent Ameren Illinois.

-As explained in Section 2.5.1, these values are now fixed; the greater of the two is the 2007 calculation, which constitutes 0.18054 ¢/kWh for Ameren Illinois, 0.18917 ¢/kWh for ComEd, and 0.12415 ¢/kWh for MidAmerican.
-When these values are multiplied against a utility's forecast eligible retail customer load, it creates a budget amount referred to as that utility's "Renewable Resources Budget," which constitutes the maximum that may be spent on renewable resource procurement in a given year under Section 1-75(c)(1) of the IPA Act (additional money may be spent from the renewable energy resources fund for from alternative compliance payments paid by hourly rate customers).
+creates a budget amount referred to as that utility's "Renewable Resources Budget," which constitutes the maximum that may be spent on renewable resource procurement in a given year under Section 1-75(c)(1) of the IPA Act (additional money may be spent from the renewable energy resources fund for from alternative compliance payments paid by hourly rate customers).